Toggle: English / Spanish

 - Taking birth control pills or estrogen hormones (especially in women who smoke)

-- Using an intravenous catheter long-term
+- Long-term use of an intravenous catheter

 Blood clots are also more likely in people with cancer, recent surgery or injury, obesity, and liver or kidney disease.